|Pet Behavior Counseling|

 Email or Call Don or Consider a Behavior Help Now!
 Session

 Typically, we will start with a short email or brief telephone conversation (15 minutes free, additional time billed at $75/hour in 15-minute increments ($18.75) to discuss the behavioral issues of concern.
 We will not be able to resolve your pet’s behavioral issue via email or over the phone, but will only be able to discuss the next steps in the process.
 If Don is unavailable when you call, please leave your name, a phone number where he can reach you, and the best times to reach you.
-Don returns calls during regular business hours (M-F 9 AM to 5 PM).
+Don returns calls during regular business hours (M-Th 9 AM to 5 PM).
 Unless there are extenuating circumstances, he will typically return your call or respond to your email within two business days.

 If you would prefer that Don see you and your dog in person, email him (contact list) or phone him at 207-945-6841, x103 and ask to make an appointment for a Behavior Help Now! session.
-Behavior Help Now! sessions are scheduled during regular business hours (M-F 9 AM to 5 PM).
+Behavior Help Now! sessions are scheduled during regular business hours (M-Th 9 AM to 3 PM).
 They are only meant to determine the recommended course of action for you and your dog; a behavioral consultation, further dog training classes or things you can do at home.
 Don will not be able to resolve your dog's behavioral issue at a Behavior Help Now! session.
 The fee for a Behavior Help Now! session is $37.50 for a thirty-minute session.

 Sign-Up for Our Pre-Consultation Seminar

 If you decide you wish to work with us, we will ask that you attend our Help!
 My Dog is Aggressive, Reactive, Fearful, Anxious, etc. seminar.
-This seminar is held every four to six weeks, from 12 PM to 4 PM; however, depending on the number of people attending and the number of questions, this seminar may continue until 5 PM.
-There is a $50 fee per household for this seminar, and we suggest that ALL adult family members that live with the dog attend.
-You must register and pay in advance, no later than the Wednesday before the seminar.
+This seminar is held every four to eight weeks, from 11:50 AM to 4 PM; however, depending on the number of people attending and the number of questions, this seminar may continue until 5 PM.
+There is a $60 fee per household for this seminar, and we suggest that ALL adult family members that live with the dog attend.
+You must register and pay in advance, no later than a week before the seminar.